 “That’s all the film is about,” says Radha Blank, the writer, director, and star of the forthcoming feature “The 40-Year-Old Version,” which earned her the prestigious directing award at this year’s Sundance Film Festival. “[A] person who is searching for that fulfillment as an artist in a city that has all these rules.”

 That city would be New York, the same one in which Blank has toiled as a playwright for two decades, and of which she is a native.
-The heavily autobiographical movie (which Netflix will release later this year) depicts a once-promising writer—also named Radha—on the brink of 40 who stumbles into a rap career.
+The heavily autobiographical movie (which was released on Netflix Oct.
+9) depicts a once-promising writer—also named Radha—on the brink of 40 who stumbles into a rap career.
 It’s Blank’s directorial debut, though her approach to that newfound role was hardly demure.

 For starters, she shot the movie in black-and-white.
 “This is us revisiting the classic New York comedy but switching the angle, pivoting the camera to a corner of New York not usually depicted in this way,” she says.
 And as much as the film is a celebration of the artists who make Blank’s hometown great, it is also an examination of the city’s artistic institutions, which too frequently define which storytellers get to tell which stories.